giovanni-mocellin/L1Trigger-CSCTriggerPrimitives/README.md

 * LUT that defines correspondence between ALCT-CLCT combination code and the resulting best and second lct
    - CSCLUT_code_to_bestLCT.txt
    - CSCLUT_code_to_secondLCT.txt

+## GEM-CSC Slope correction

+Repository for current lookup tables in decimal and hexadecimal format for the GEM-CSC slope correction.

+.txt files contain absolute slope value corrections in 1/8th strip units from 0 at the starting line to 15 at the finish line in decimal values. .mem files contain the hexadecimal version of the same corrections.

+Files are organized into two directories: FacingChambers and OffSideChambers.
+Facing chambers are parallel in phi, OffSideChambers are alternating in phi.
+Furthermore, files are differentiating between even and odd chamber numbers for the CSC chambers and between matches to the GEM layers closer to beamspot in |z| as layer1 and closer to the CSC as layer2 within the same chambers.

+For the full correction, the sign of the slope and the z sign of the endcap need to be taken into account to determine the correction of the shift.